systemslab/systemslab.github.io/_news/sevilla-watkins-jimenez-sc15.md

 title: Michael Sevilla, Noah Watkins, and Ivo Jimenez to present at Supercomputing 2015
 author: Michael Sevilla
 date:   2015-10-13 00:00:00 -0800
+blurb: PhD student Michael Sevilla will present the paper "Mantle A Programmable Metadata Load Balancer for the Ceph File System" at the Supercomputing Conference (SC'15) in Austin, TX on Tuesday, Nov 17th.
 ---
-Michael Sevilla, Noah Watkins, and Ivo Jimenez to present at Supercomputing 2015

 PhD student Michael Sevilla will present the paper "Mantle: A Programmable Metadata Load Balancer for the Ceph File System" at the Supercomputing Conference (SC'15) in Austin, TX on Tuesday, Nov 17th.